net-engine/conNEct-four/README.md

 Animations are not expected, and any other UI components can be styled as you see fit.

+Ideally, `npm test` should pass when you're finished.

 ## Constraints

 Please don't swap out the technologies used – however you may add external packages provided the game logic is written by you.
 Feel free to organise and alter the contents of the `src` folder as you wish.